daniel-padban/PortOpt/readMe.md

 - Sortino Ratio - To minimize negative volatility
 The parameters `alpha`, `beta` and `gamma` represent the weights for the calmar, omega and sortino ratios respectively.
 The algorithm AdamW was used to optimize the asset weights, with a learning rate of 1e-3.

-### How to use
-1. Clone the repository
-2. Install dependencies from `reqs.txt`
-3. Adjust parameters for the optimization
-4. Run all cells to optimze asset weights and get results for the desired period.